 When David was at the palace, he often saw Saul’s oldest son, Jonathan.
 David and Jonathan became very good friends.
 They made a promise to each other that they would always be friends no matter what happened.
 Jonathan wanted to show David that he loved him as a friend.
 He gave David his tunic and the robe that he was wearing.
 He also gave him other gifts.
 He gave David his belt and sword; He even gave him his bow and arrows.
 It made Jonathan happy to give gifts to his friend.

 Everyone seemed to like David.
 Everyone talked about how brave David was.
 The women even sang songs about brave David.
 Jonathan was glad that people liked David.
 When good things happened to David, Jonathan was happy for his friend.

 But Jonathan’s father, King Saul, was not happy for David.
 Sometimes, when David played his harp for Saul, Saul started thinking about all of the good things that happened to David.
-He started thinking that the people might like David better than their own king!
+He thought the people might like David better than their king!
 Saul became very jealous.
-The bible says that Saul had a “jealous eye”.
+The Bible says that Saul had a “jealous eye.”
 That meant that Saul always watched David and wished for the things that David had.
 Saul was jealous that the people liked David.
 Saul was jealous that Jonathan liked David.
 Soon, everything that Saul saw about David made him jealous.